BICENTENNIAL TRIBUTE

 M(nods deeply): Hunt - Lamb - (delighted) why Byron! we shall all stand behind our plucky friend - shall we not?

 B: Deuced if we won't!
-I have a thorough esteem for the independence of spirit - (to Hunt) and I wish our friendship may be permanent (H eyes B's watch chain - and acquiesces) I must say this is a fine set-up - (walking around the many rooms - spies tennis court) - of course, I but narrowly scrimped prison after my squib on the Princess's tears
+I have a thorough esteem for the independence of spirit - (to Hunt) and I wish our friendship may be permanent (H eyes B's watch chain - and acquiesces) I must say this is a fine set-up - (walking around the many rooms - spies tennis court) - of course, I but narrowly scrimped prison after my squib on the Princess' tears

 H(rocks on heels): An old English baron is free of legal consequences - therefore of His Majesty's hospitality - no! - the luxury of martyrdom is for the common-folk only - my Lord